Aequus Provides Update on Delay in Filing Annual Financial Statements

-VANCOUVER, British Columbia, May 06, 2022 (GLOBE NEWSWIRE) -- Aequus Pharmaceuticals Inc. (TSX-V: AQS, AQSZF) (“Aequus” or the “Company”) announces that further to its news release on May 2, 2022, the filing of its audited annual financial statements for the fiscal year ended December 31, 2021 and its management’s discussion and analysis relating to the Annual Financial Statements (collectively, the “Annual Disclosure”) continues to be delayed and we now expect to receive a Cease Trade Order next week.
+VANCOUVER, British Columbia, May 27, 2022 (GLOBE NEWSWIRE) -- Aequus Pharmaceuticals Inc. (TSX-V: AQS, AQSZF) (“Aequus” or the “Company”) announces that further to its news release on May 6, 2022, the filing of its audited annual financial statements for the fiscal year ended December 31, 2021 and its management’s discussion and analysis relating to the Annual Financial Statements (collectively, the “Annual Disclosure”) continues to be delayed.

-Doug Janzen, CEO and Director commented that “This situation is incredibly frustrating for us as early indications show strong revenue figures in 2021.
-I recently entered into a loan agreement with the Company because I believe in our ability to continue to grow revenues and add new products to the commercial portfolio at Aequus.
-The unfortunate and unanticipated delay in the Annual Disclosure was due to changes in the regulatory landscape within which we operate, resulting in our auditors needing an unexpected level of sales information from third parties, which was not historically required.
-COVID related staffing issues at the audit firm may also have been a factor in the delay.
-We would like to thank our commercial partners for their co-operation during the year-end financial audit and we will be working to file the Annual Disclosure as soon as possible.”
+Doug Janzen, CEO and Director commented that “This situation remains incredibly frustrating for us as the delay resulted from events outside of our control, including the requirement for the collection of confidential information from our partners which was previously not required during audit.
+Our commercial partners have now provided the requested information and we expect to be able to publicly file the financials early next week so that the Cease Trade Order can then be lifted.
+This issue has nothing to do with our accounting policies or procedures.”

-The Company now expects to file the Annual Disclosure on or before Friday, May 20, 2022, and intends to provide updates on further developments in respect of this matter promptly following their occurrence.
+The Company now hopes to file the Annual Disclosure with its quarterly disclosure by Monday May 30, 2022, and intends to provide updates on further developments in respect of this matter promptly following their occurrence.

 About Aequus Pharmaceuticals Inc.